aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 to translating source to binary?
 Aren't there independent source- and machine-code optimizers?
-Yes, but: dealing in source code only, many machine operations can't be seen, making the choice of how they're to be done inexpressible (or only by some extra convention); then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job of reinferring them.
+Yes, but: dealing in source code only, many machine operations can't be seen, making the choice of how they're to be done inexpressible (or only by some extra convention); while, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job of reinferring them.
 A compiler lives on the happy peak between, both